hexhowells/onegrad.js/README.md

 ### TODO
 - ~~implement backprop for all operations~~
-- add loss functions
+- add more loss functions
-- add optimiser functions
+- add more optimiser functions
-- add nn abstractions
+- add more nn abstractions
-- make examples
+- add more examples
-- make module class for defining models
+- add module class for defining models